Music List – tuition classes – NORVIS 2026

 The lute and guitar class is organised on a flexible basis according to the needs of the students.
 Topics will include solo repertory, technique and ensemble playing skills.
 A collection of graded solos pieces and duets will be available to download HERE from the NORVIS website.

 Students may prepare one or multiple pieces from this list, together with a piece or pieces of their own choice.
-If you need advice on this, or any other matter, please contact the tutor at chalumeau.mackenzie@gmail.com
+If you need advice on this, or any other matter, please contact the tutor by email chalumeau.mackenzie@gmail.com

-Modern guitarists who are curious about the lute or early guitars are welcome to both sessions.
+Modern guitarists who are curious about the lute or historic (early) guitars are welcome to both sessions.

 Technical studies will be derived from: